-In Phase 2 of the study we carried out in-depth non-verbal, motor and language testing, in schools or homes, on a subset of 26 children identified by questionnaire.
 Further background information was collected on the language learning experiences of each potential participant from teachers and SLTs to confirm exposure to good BSL models over an extended period of time.
-Individual assessments were completed over 2-3 sessions and all language data was recorded on digital video for later analysis.
+Individual assessments were completed over 2-3 sessions and all language data were recorded on digital video for later analysis.

 Children were tested by two testers: the first author (a hearing fluent signer and psychologist) and the second author (a deaf native signer and linguist).
-Each testing session began with a short conversation in BSL between the child and the deaf native signer which was recorded on digital video for later analysis.
-This covered general topics such as hobbies, family, school and friends.
+Each testing session began with a short conversation in BSL between the child and the deaf native signer.
+This covered general topics such as hobbies, family, school, and friends.
 As well as establishing rapport, the conversation enabled informal assessment of pragmatic and discourse skills.

-5.3.1 Non-verbal cognitive ability (NVIQ)
+Non-verbal cognitive ability